MatiasSalaris/AMD-SM2L-2022-23-project/README.md

-# Money Laundering Transaction Identification using Decision Tree and Random Forest Classifiers
+# Money Laundering Transaction Predictor using Decision Tree and Random Forest Classifiers

 ## Overview
 This repository contains the code and documentation for a project focused on the analysis and recognition of money laundering and illicit transactions within a comprehensive financial transaction database.
 The primary goal of the project was to develop a robust classification model capable of identifying money laundering transactions within the database by leveraging decision tree classifiers and random forest algorithms.